I. Match the words and their transcriptions. Two transcriptions are extra.

 Incorrect Answers: 0

 II.
 Match the words and their transcriptions.
-Two transcriptions are excess.
+Two transcriptions are extra.

 1. Saw